Sleep Apnea in Children: Symptoms, Causes, and How to Check Your Child

 Sleep apnea is a condition where breathing repeatedly stops and starts during sleep.
 In children, it can lead to poor-quality sleep, which may result in daytime fatigue, behavioral issues, and even developmental delays.

-There are two primary types of sleep apnea in children:
+There are two primary types of sleep apnea:

 1. Obstructive Sleep Apnea (OSA): The most common form in children, OSA occurs when the airway becomes blocked during sleep.
 This is often due to enlarged tonsils, adenoids, or other structural issues in the throat.
 OSA leads to frequent interruptions in breathing, causing the child to wake up repeatedly throughout the night without realizing it.